acespace-love/readable-dark-light-colors/README.md

 - Create gradient strings from color arrays
 - Check WCAG contrast compliance
 - Get appropriate text colors for backgrounds
+- Lighten or darken sets of colors easily
+- Support for colors that work in both light and dark themes
 - Pre-defined color themes and palettes

 ## Usage